The Exercise Even Lazy Girls Can Get Behind

 Perhaps unsurprisingly, VirZoom has been called the “SoulCycle for VR,” a moniker they take as a compliment (although SoulCycle’s founders might disagree).
 And while it may feel strange to imagine VR headsets becoming essential for the Lululemon crowd, we felt similarly about Fitbit’s plan to gamify step counts just a few years ago.

-The VirZoom has an apartment-friendly size, but still clocks in at $399.95, on par with other home fitness equipment.
-With a headset and a computer capable for running it, though, that tab could run up to $1500.
+The VirZoom has an apartment-friendly size, but still clocks in at around £300, on par with other home fitness equipment.
+With a headset and a computer capable for running it, though, that tab could run up to £1000.
 That’s a big investment for people whose Wii Fit is likely gathering dust at their parents house (guilty).
 Luckily, Honeyman says a gym version of VirZoom will be ready in 2017.

 Right now, cost — and perception — are VirZoom's biggest hurdles.
 But once we can get over that, the sky’s the limit (on our virtual unicorns, at least).